hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 - Expectation for new records to be continually added.
 - Indexers should gather `only the last message` and metadata in that message will determine the protocol and execution.
 - Processing state should start from the first message and proceed to the last sequential message number.

+## TTL Use Cases

+External infrastructure, dApps, clients should utilize the TTL as a reference point for how long to cache data, before attempting to fetch new messages from the registry.
+The default suggested value is 86400 (one day).
+Certain use cases might opt for lower or higher TTL values.
+For scalability, it is imperative to pick values that make the most sense.

 ### Use Cases and Functionalities